Meet the scientific

 Proteinase K from Parengyodontium album (Tritirachium album) is a subtilisin-related serine protease.
-It is a broad spectrum endopeptidase with very high specific activity.
-It is widely used for digestion of proteins, including DNases and RNases, during nucleic acid preparations without compromising integrity of isolated DNA or RNA.
-Proteinase K is active under wide range of reaction conditions, including elevated temperatures and presence of SDS.
+It is a broad-spectrum endopeptidase with a very high specific activity.
+It is widely used for the digestion of proteins, including DNases and RNases, during nucleic acid preparations without compromising the integrity of isolated DNA or RNA.
+Proteinase K is active under a wide range of reaction conditions, including elevated temperatures and the presence of SDS.
 This recombinant enzyme is expressed in Pichia pastoris, and undergoes extensive purification to yield the highest quality product.
 An extra purification step results in significantly increased solubility (2.5 fold), increased specific activity, and decreased DNA content, compared to our Molecular Biology Grade product.

 - Recombinant broad-spectrum non-specific protease derived from Tritirachium album and over-expressed in Pichia pastoris.